SonySemiconductorSolutions/aitrios-sample-tool-angle-adjustment/README.md

 ## Tested on

-AAT is tested on AITRIOS DirectDeveloper_ed_v1.8.1 and Enterprise_ed_v1.7.0.
+AAT is tested on AITRIOS DirectDeveloper_ed (AITRIOS Console API V1, V2).

 ## License